 • To ensure clarity of the school’s vision, ethos and strategic direction.

-• To hold the headteacher to account for the educational performance of the school and its pupils, and the performance management of staff.
+• To hold the headteacher to account for the educational performance of the school and the performance management of staff.

 • To oversee the financial performance of the school and make sure its money is well spent.